ploopyco/thumb-trackball/hardware/mechanicals-btu-mod/readme.md

 ## Description

-This is @keyboard-magpie 's modification of the top shell of the ploopy thumb trackball to convert it to use bearing-transfer-units.
+This is @keyboard-magpie 's modification of the top shell of the ploopy thumb trackball to convert it to use ball-transfer-units.

 It should be able to be used with the standard baseplate file.
 I have also included a 5 degree tilt base file with small cutouts for different BTUs.
 STEP files for further editing are included also.